 I realize that Peterson is not a Christian.
-He deeply influenced by Jungian psychology.
-His language can be a bit rough at times.
-He sees scripture as more myth then the Word of God.
-So in digesting any of Peterson’s thought or observations it is similar to eating fish.
-You have to take the meat and throw out the bones.
-I am very interested in Peterson, because of the response from young men.
+He has been deeply influenced by Jungian psychology.
+His language can be pretty salty at times.
+And he sees the Bible as more myth than the Word of God.
+So, taking in Peterson’s thoughts or observations is a little like eating fish.
+You have to take the meat and spit out the bones.
+Nonetheless, I am very interested in Peterson, because of the response he has gotten from young men.

 David French has noted, “Jordan Peterson’s popularity is a sign of the longing for understanding a distinctive male purpose and male way of living that is true to biology and psychology.”
-I agree with Dr. John Mark Reynolds, who puts it bluntly, “he is what young men need and the church is not giving: straight talk that is smart.”
+I agree with Dr. John Mark Reynolds, who puts it bluntly, “He [Peterson] is what young men need and the church is not giving: straight talk that is smart.”
 All truth is God’s truth, wherever it might be found.
-Some want to disregard Peterson because he is not an biblical believer.
-My burden is to help men.
+And as followers of Christ, “We can do nothing against the truth, but only for the truth” (II Cor.
+13:8).
+Some want to disregard Peterson because he is not a biblical believer.
+As a follower of Christ, however, my burden is to help men in their spiritual journey.
 Could Peterson’s message help me relate more effectively to men?
-I am open to learning from his considered insights.
+Below are a few of the themes in Peterson’s messages that make me think that it can:

-Here are a few of the themes in Peterson’s message that appeal to men.
-First, responsibility is not a legalistic rod to beat men down, but rather an invitation to be honorable and self-disciplined.
-He talk about carrying our burden.
+First, be responsible.
+Responsibility is not a legalistic rod to beat men down, but rather an invitation to be honorable and self-disciplined.
+Peterson talks about carrying our burden.
 “Pick up the heaviest thing you can find and carry it.”
-Peterson finds that men hungry for such an appeal.
+He finds that men hunger for such a challenge.
 Being responsible is a manly attribute, not a source of crushing shame.

-Secondly, finding meaning and purpose.
+Second, find meaning and purpose.
 Peterson believes people have a hunger for principles and direction.
 Don’t buy into postmodern relativism and pessimism.
 Young men can make a difference.
-But they need to accept the burden of being in order to move towards what is meaningful.
+But they need to accept the burden of being responsible in order to move toward what is meaningful.

-Thirdly, a good dose of realism.
-Tim Lott says of Peterson’s worldview, “Life is tragic.
+Third, carry a good dose of realism.
+Tim Lott says of Peterson’s worldview, “Life is tragic.”
 You are tiny and flawed and ignorant and weak and everything else is huge complex and overwhelming.”
 Yes, life is hard.
 Learn to lean into pain.